TmSalviano/Faculdade_DesenvolvimentoWebMobileEJogos/README.md

 # Faculdade_DesenvolvimentoWebMobileEJogos

-The Universtiy Projects that I've created at the second semester of 2024.
+The Universtiy Projects that I've created in the second semester of 2024.